Tanz0rz/haxe-fmod/extension/README.md

 python3 ci/example-ledger.py --status
 ```

-Functions haxefmod does not expose are listed with their reasons on the documentation site's "Unsupported functions" page, generated from `functions.md` by `ci/haxe-bindings.py`.
+Functions haxefmod does not expose carry their reasons in `functions.md`, which the Haxe tab shows in place of a signature.
 Adding a binding means removing its section there, at which point the generator picks the new method up from the sources.

 ## Package for the stores